-We will also add value by bringing our knowledge from working with local government and the wider public sector nationally to share examples of innovative approaches undertaken to address your key strategic priority of 'achieving the same or more with fewer resources', for example through initiatives relating to improving productivity, the delivery of a community and place based approach, demand management and digital roll-out.
+We will also add value by bringing our knowledge from working with local government and the wider public sector nationally to share examples of innovative approaches undertaken to address your key strategic priority of improving the way you work as a Council.
+This could be achieved by improving productivity or the delivery of a community and place based approach, and through initiatives relating to demand management and digital roll-out.

-Wider scope requirements (continued) NFI and Performance audits audits
+Wider scope requirements (continued) NFI and Performance audits